Low Carb Zucchini and Egg Bhaji Recipe

 - fresh coriander garnish

-- Heat oil/ghee in a large deep frying pan over medium heat and add in onions, garlic, and ginger.
+- Heat oil/ghee in a over medium heat and add in onions, garlic, and ginger.
 Pile the sliced zucchini on top filling the pan and leave to fry for roughly 5 minutes with the zucchini sitting on top.

 - Add green chili, turmeric, cayenne, and stir until everything is combined well.
 Fry over medium heat stirring regularly to prevent sticking, until the zucchini and spices are very well cooked, and the zucchini has lost much of its moisture.
 15-20 minutes.